rsyslog/rsyslog/source/configuration/modules/imtuxedoulog.rst

    :widths: auto
    :class: parameter-table

-   "integer", "0", "no", "``$InputFileMaxLinesAtOnce``"
+   "integer", "0", "no",

-This is a legacy setting that only is supported in *polling* mode.
-In *inotify* mode, it is fixed at 0 and all attempts to configure a different value will be ignored, but will generate an error message.

-Please note that future versions of imfile may not support this parameter at all.
-So it is suggested to not use it.

-In *polling* mode, if set to 0, each file will be fully processed and then processing switches to the next file.
-If it is set to any other value, a maximum of [number] lines is processed in sequence for each file, and then the file is switched.
-This provides a kind of mutiplexing the load of multiple files and probably leads to a more natural distribution of events when multiple busy files are monitored.
-For *polling* mode, the **default** is 10240.
+If set to 0, the file will be fully processed.
+If it is set to any other value, a maximum of [number] lines is processed in sequence.
+The **default** is 10240.

 MaxSubmitAtOnce
 ^^^^^^^^^^^^^^^